chaoxu/chaoxu.github.io/posts/2019-01-12-lights-out-game.md

 # Remarks

+One can see this is similar to the [light chasing technique](https://en.wikipedia.org/wiki/Lights_Out_%28game%29#Light_chasing).
+There is no need to access a precomputed lookup table, since we compute the correct first row on the fly.

 One can generalize this further.
 We can obtain $O(m^2n)$ running time for a $m\times n$ grid, where $m\leq n$.
 Also, there is no reason we have to work in $\F_2$, any field is fine.